Home | Volume 48 | Article number 21

 Data collection: structured questionnaires were distributed to patients or parents of newborns.
 The variables assessed in this study are Socio-demographic data: gender, age socio-economic level, the structure that referred the patient to our center, the patient's place of residence, and type of health insurance.
 Secondly, the variables related to the clinical examination: patient's general health status, patient motive for consultation, the diagnosis of the tumor for cancer patients, patient's type of loss of substance.
 The third variable concerns the type of prosthetic treatment adopted: maxillary obturator, mandibular prosthesis after mandibulectomy, facial epithesis, radiation therapy management, presurgical infant orthopedics, or pressotherapy for patients with facial scars caused by burns.

-Statistical analysis: statistical analysis was performed using the statistical package for social sciences SPSS version 19.0 software.
+Statistical analysis: it was performed using the statistical package for social sciences SPSS version 19.0 software.
 The graphics were done in Microsoft Excel version 16.18 software.

 Difficulties and biases: during this study, we encountered certain problems related to the lack of information in the patients' clinical files (histological examination, radio/chemotherapy session schedule).
 The non-cooperation of some patients, especially newborns and elderly patients with deteriorated health.
 Not having answers for certain questions related to the quality of life: mental/psychological state.